Skip to Content

 All the volcanoes heat underground rivers, generating natural hot springs all over Costa Rica.
 If the adventure resorts you visit have thermal pools definitely include them in your day.
 There are usually several pools with varying temperatures so leave time to explore them at your leisure.

-people soak in the volcanic hot springs at hacienda guachpelin
+People soak in the volcanic hot springs at hacienda guachpelin

 We soaked in the springs at the Hacienda Guachipelin at the base of Volcán Rincon de la Vieja and really enjoyed it.
 A half dozen pools ranging from cool to hot straddle two sides of a river that we crossed via rope bridges.